Placer County assistance programs.

 - Project MANA has food, meals, Christmas assistance, and more.
 Dial (775) 298-0008

-- Many other pantries, as well as federal government programs such as WIC or CalFresh food stamps are available.
-Find additional food banks in Placer County California.
+- Many other pantries or soup kitchens, as well as federal government programs such as WIC or CalFresh food stamps are available.
+Find additional free food banks in Placer County California.